MichelleBritton/quizmaster/README.md

 - When the questions are displayed, they could be broken up into categories

 ## Planning
-To begin planning this project I created a flowchart and then took to paper and pen to break each feature down into functions and plan what each function would do and what input would need to be validated.
+To begin planning this project I created a flowchart and then took to paper and pen to break each feature down into functions and plan what each function would do and which inputs would need to be validated.
 I had originally planned to use Google Sheets to hold information regarding team names, sizes, scores and questions but decided to switch to JSON as suggested by my mentor.

 ### Flowchart
 ![Screenshot of Answers section](documentation/screenshots/flowchart.png)